Albrecht II, Count of Hohenberg-Rotenburg: Count and Vogt

 Albrecht was the son of Count Burchard V of Hohenberg and his wife Mechthild hereditary countess (Erbgräfin) from the family of Counts Palatine of Tübingen.
 On his father's death in 1253 he inherited the territory around Hohenberg Castle, Haigerloch and Rotenburg.
 His younger brother Burkhard VI. (d.
-1318) inherited to lands of his mother around the castles of Nagold and Wildberg, and founded a separate Hohenberg line.
+1318) inherited the lands of his mother around the castles of Nagold and Wildberg, and founded a separate Hohenberg line.

 At around 1280, Albrecht founded the town of Rotenburg (today Rottenburg am Neckar) near the existing castle as new administrative center of his county.
 A more central authority was necessary because of the constant territorial extensions of Hohenberg towards the Neckar.

 He was a supporter of his brother-in-law, the king Rudolf I of Habsburg, who was married to his older sister Gertrud Anna.
 He benefited from the rise of the Habsburgs; he was a close adviser to the king and accompanied him on several campaigns.
 In 1290 a visit of Albrecht to the court of Wenceslaus II of Bohemia is documented.

 Rudolf commissioned Albrecht as a bailiff (Landvogt) of the newly-formed territory of Niederschwaben to win back lost imperial territory.
 However Rudolph's plans to revive the Duchy of Swabia and win it over for the Habsburgs failed.
 After Rudolf's death Albrecht supported his son Albrecht of Austria against the elected king Adolf of Nassau-Weilburg.
 In 1298, while trying to prevent Otto III, Duke of Bavaria from uniting his army with Adolf's against Albrecht of Austria, Albrecht fell in the battle on the Kreuzwiesen near his castle of Leinstetten.